rahulsharma11/myblogs/clku0jfpz000009l2cdxbaqfj.md

 **🔹 Power On and Check QGroundControl:**

-Begin by powering on your drone and launching QGroundControl on your laptop.
-QGroundControl is chosen over Mission Planner for its user-friendly interface and clear indication of your drone's readiness for flight.
+Begin by powering your drone and launching QGroundControl on your laptop.
+QGroundControl is chosen over Mission Planner for its user-friendly interface and a clear indication of your drone's readiness for flight.
 As a beginner, it's vital to rely on the software to verify if all sensors are correctly calibrated before takeoff.
 If the software indicates that your drone is "**Ready to Fly**" you can proceed confidently.
 Otherwise, carefully review any error messages and address the necessary adjustments.

-There can be several issue like-
+There can be several issues like-

-**EKF related** -&gt; make the drone stable for few mins to get it rectified automatically.
+**EKF related** -&gt; make the drone stable for a few mins to get it rectified automatically.

 **GPS Lock** -&gt; Loiter/Alt hold mode will not get used without GPS Lock.

 **🔹 Selecting the Right Flight Mode:**

 In Ardupilot Software, various flight modes are available, each serving different purposes.
-While the documentation may suggest starting in Stabilised Mode, i personally recommend using Loiter Mode for your first flight.
+While the documentation may suggest starting in Stabilised Mode, i recommend using Loiter Mode for your first flight.
 This mode provides a more forgiving flight experience, making it easier for beginners to control the drone and execute manoeuvres with greater stability.

-## \*\*\*Using Self-Centered stick in Radio Controller\*\*\*
+### \*\*\*Using Self-Centered stick in Radio Controller\*\*\*

-Whenever you are flying drone , you have to control both sticks in radio in order to control throttle and roll-pitch-yaw of the drone.
+Whenever you are flying a drone, you have to control both sticks in the radio to control the throttle and roll-pitch-yaw of the drone.

-For a beginner it will be difficult to do that and i am sure you will end up crashing you drone.
+For a beginner, it will be difficult to do that and I am sure you will end up crashing your drone.

 Hence you need to fly the drone in a way where you don't need to control the throttle and just roll and pitch ("Loiter Mode").

-But for Loiter Mode, your stick needs to be in centre after you armed your drone.
+But for Loiter Mode, your stick needs to be in the centre after you armed your drone.
 Then you can make it fly up/down by moving your throttle stick up from the centre/down from the centre.

-Thus if your stick is self-centered, then you just release it after arming and you need not to worry about its placement.
-But if you are using non self-centred stick, then you have to manually put it in middle which needs very preciseness and smooth finger movement.
+Thus if your stick is self-centred, then you just release it after arming and you need not worry about its placement.
+But if you are using a non-self-centred stick, then you have to manually put it in the middle which needs very preciseness and smooth finger movement.

-I hope you got it now why Self-Centered Stick is better option to use for throttling the drone.
+I hope you got it now why Self-Centered Stick is a better option to use for throttling the drone.

 **🔹 Performing the First Flight:**